Commit451/ForegroundViews/README.md

 There may be others that people want, so pull requests are encouraged!

+# Create Your Own Views
+If you take a look at the source, you will see that the supported views all are very similar in construction.
+Operations are overridden in the views and then passed along to the `ForegroundDelegate` so that the foreground logic is easily shared and reusable on new views.
+Most of the time, copying the source of `ForegroundLinearLayout` and then modifying the name and the extended view is all you need to do.

 License
 --------

+    Copyright 2016 Gabriele Mariotti
+    Copyright 2016 Eric Cochran
+    Copyright 2016 Chris Banes
     Copyright 2016 Commit 451

     Licensed under the Apache License, Version 2.0 (the "License");